Craig Chandler: Alberta provincial politics

+Craig Chandler is the founder of Concerned Christians Canada (CCC), a Christian-right lobbying organization.
+The organization was used to promote or demote candidates in local Albertan elections.
+The organization has been subject to controversies and is seen as homophobic, after executive director Stephen Boissoin wrote an article in 2002 in the Red Deer Advocate suggesting that gay people are as immoral as drug dealers and pedophiles.

 In the fall of 2007, Chandler sought the Progressive Conservative Association of Alberta (PCAA) nomination of Calgary-Egmont for the up-coming Alberta provincial election.
-Soon after winning the contest with a massive majority, Premier Stelmach and the PCAA Executive reviewed Chandler's candidacy.
-The concern was Chandler's association with a Christian organization with traditional views on marriage at the time this debate was occurring.
-Premier Ed Stelmach rejected Chandler as a candidate for the PC Party of Alberta.
+Premier Ed Stelmach rejected Chandler as a candidate and barred him from running for the party due to Chandler's remarks on homosexuality.
+The Alberta Human Rights Commission ruled that a letter written by CCC executive director and endorsed by Chandler, broke provincial human rights laws, and Chandler was ordered to apologize on his website.
+However, the ruling was overturned in 2009 on the grounds of free speech.

 In the 2008 Alberta election held on March 3, Chandler ran as an independent candidate in the Calgary-Egmont riding against Jonathan Denis, his replacement as the Tory candidate, and Liberal Cathie Williams.
 Chandler was widely expected to run as a candidate for the new Wildrose Alliance Party of Alberta but was defeated in his attempt to win election to the new party's board of directors.
 In the provincial election Chandler finished in third place with 2008 votes (16.2%), well behind Cathie Williams, the Liberal Party candidate, with 3289 votes (26.5%).
 The Progressive Conservative candidate (Jonathan Denis) won with 43.6% of the vote (5415 votes)."

+In 2016 Chandler was acclaimed as a regional director for the PCAA in Calgary.
+He unsuccessfully campaigned for the PCAA for the Calgary-Shaw riding.
+He later resigned after claiming that restaurant-chain Earls supports terrorism.